A simple proof of second-order sufficient optimality conditions in nonlinear semidefinite optimization: Introduction

 Thus, let us focus on the special situation where $\mathbb Y:=\mathbb S^m$ equals the space of all real symmetric $m\times m$-matrices and $C:=\mathbb S^m_+$ is the cone of all positive semidefinite matrices.
 The tightest second-order sufficient condition in nonlinear semidefinite optimization we are aware of has been established by Shapiro and can be found in \cite[Theorem~9]{Shapiro1997}.
 Its proof heavily relies on technical arguments which exploit second-order directional differentiability of the smallest eigenvalue of a positive semidefinite matrix and calculus rules for second-order tangent sets.
 Later, several authors tried to recover or enhance this result using reformulations of the original problem.
 In \cite{Forsgren2000}, the author obtained a related second-order sufficient condition based on a localized Lagrangian and some technical arguments via Schur's complement.
 The authors of \cite{LourencoFukudaFukushima2018} applied the squared slack variable technique to semidefinite optimization problems and obtained second-order sufficient conditions in the presence of so-called strict complementarity.
 In \cite{Jarre2012}, strict complementarity and a second-order constraint qualification are needed to recover Shapiro's original second-order sufficient condition based on a simplified technique.
 Further results about second-order optimality conditions in nonlinear semidefinite optimization such as a strong second-order sufficient condition and a weak second-order necessary condition can be found in \cite{FukudaHaeserMito2020, Sun2006}.
 The validation of second-order sufficient conditions in the papers \cite{Forsgren2000,Jarre2012,LourencoFukudaFukushima2018} is much simpler than the strategy used in \cite{Shapiro1997}.
 However, these approaches either do not recover the original result from \cite{Shapiro1997} in full generality, i.e., additional conditions are postulated to proceed, or the analysis still makes some technical preliminary considerations necessary.
 Here, we simply compute the second subderivative of the indicator function associated with the positive semidefinite cone in order to recover the result from \cite{Shapiro1997} in elementary way.
+Let us note that this calculation already has been done in \cite[Example~3.7]{MohamadiSarabi2020}, but the arguments presented there are not self-contained and exploit involved variational properties of eigenvalue functions, see \cite{Torki1999}.
+In contrast, our calculations are completely elementary.